22分钟阅读更新于 2026年6月

 Access: The most convenient way to reach Izu from Tokyo is the JR Odoriko or Saphir Odoriko limited express train, which travels directly down the east coast to Ito and Shimoda, with connections to Shuzenji.
 For Atami, the Tokaido Shinkansen is fastest (under 1 hour).

 Best Season: Izu is a year-round destination.
-Spring (March-April) brings cherry blossoms, notably the early-blooming Kawazu-zakura in February.
+Spring (March-April) brings cherry blossoms, notably the early-blooming Kawazu-zakura, which open in early February and continue at an uncharacteristically slow pace through early March — about a month-long viewing window unusual for cherry varieties [verified Japan-guide 2026-02-17].
 Summer (June-August) is ideal for the beaches of Shimoda.
 Autumn (October-November) offers pleasant weather and fall foliage in the central mountains.
 Winter (December-February) is peak season for onsen, with clear, crisp air providing the best chance for Mt.
 Fuji views.

 Budget: Expect to pay ¥25,000–¥50,000 per person per night for a quality mid-range ryokan with two meals.
 Luxury properties like Asaba or Atami Sekitei start at ¥50,000 and can exceed ¥100,000.
 Budget options like KS House can be found for under ¥15,000.